the Speaker in the Room – by Charlie Santmire

 Tuned drums such as the Tympani are a different animal.
 The lowest frequency of the largest (32″) Tympani is D2 (73.42 Hz) and is therefore not of consequence in this discussion.

 Placement of the speakers to achieve good integration is difficult.
 It requires great experience and is time-consuming.
 Proper cables, amplification power conditioning, and component isolation are essential to achieve good results.
 There is no magic bullet from an electronic chip in your amplifier.
-Our charge for this service is $1,000 to $2,000 depending on the speakers.
+Our charge for this SRI (Speaker Room Integration) service is $1,000 to $2,000 depending on the speakers.
 The charge would have an offsetting credit towards purchase of speakers and is included with purchase of speakers from us.
 Integration is only applicable to speakers at and above a certain level of capability to reproduce music.
-At the very high end, this is a process that takes our most skilled team four to six hours of time and a wealth of experience to accomplish.
+At the very high end, this is a process that takes our most skilled team five to six hours or more and a wealth of experience to accomplish.
 It is like building a great violin.